Clyd: 1. warm n.m. sheltered n.m. snug n.m. cosy n.m. pronounced kleed. Welsh

 If you can’t knit there are lots of local classes and knitting groups all over the country and knittinghelp.com has lots of free videos to get you started.

-All our patterns have been generously donated to the project by MSF supporters and are available for your knitting pleasure.
+All patterns have been generously donated to the project by MSF supporters and are available for your knitting pleasure.
 In return, we ask that you make a donation to p/hop based on the hours of enjoyment you will get from knitting these patterns.
+Making your donation is easy.

 To download Clyd Headwarmer pattern click here.